-With plank vinyl, you can achieve a 3-dimensional style while sheet vinyl offers only one style per sheet.
-However, the broad nature of vinyl sheet means it offers better coverage and moisture resistance than plank vinyl.
+Vinyl planks give you a more realistic 3D style, while vinyl sheets offer only one style per sheet.
+However, the broad nature of vinyl sheet means it offers better coverage and moisture resistance than vinyl plank.

-Sheet vinyl has impressive features.
-The sheets withstand moisture perfectly since there are no seams or locks for water to pass through.
 Sheet vinyl also offers good coverage and is ideal for large floors.
-However, you should know that sheet vinyl isn’t strong.
-The sheets due to their thin nature can’t support much weight or traffic.
+However, sheet vinyl can’t withstand much weight or traffic due to its thin nature.
 The strength of sheet vinyl largely depends on the thickness and material of the underlayment.

-- Sheet vinyl is commonly used over other types of flooring since it’s easier to install
+- Over other types of flooring since it’s easier to install.

 - Sheet vinyl is also used on vertical surfaces like walls.

-Plank vinyl also referred to as luxury vinyl plank flooring is formed by arranging several vinyl planks side-by-side.
-Plank vinyl has a synthetic makeup with over 80% of the flooring’s volume being man-made.
-The synthetic makeup of plank vinyl gives it advanced features including scratch resistance.
+Vinyl plank is formed by arranging several planks side-by-side.
+It has a synthetic makeup, with over 80% of the flooring’s volume being man-made.
+The synthetic makeup makes the floor scratch and moisture-resistant.

-Each plank is also designed with tongues and grooves that allow the plank to slide perfectly into the next.
-For application, you can either click and lock the vinyl planks or use vinyl adhesive to glue them down.
-You should also know that vinyl planks aren’t waterproof.
-The flooring is ideal for busy areas and not high moisture rooms.
+Each plank is designed with a tongue and grooves (locking mechanism) that allow the planks to slide into the next (stick).
+To install it, you can use the locking mechanism, glue to planks down, or both.
+However, due to the gaps between the planks, vinyl planks aren’t waterproof.
+The flooring is ideal for busy areas and not high-moisture rooms.

-- Plank vinyl is used in busy areas because the planks are thicker and studier
+- In busy areas because the planks are thicker and studier.

 The Style and Appearance